 - Allow to air dry.

-- Mix one ounce of Control III disinfectant per gallon of water, and use the mixture to fill a spray bottle.
+- Mix one ounce of Control III Disinfectant per gallon of water and place the mixture in a spray bottle.

-- Spray the water over all surfaces of the mask cushion, frame, and elbow.
+- Spray the mixture over all surfaces of the mask cushion, frame, and elbow.

-- Use a cloth or mask wipes to remove any debris or residue.
+- Use a towel or mask wipe to remove any debris or residue.

-- Wash the headgear using the steps above, then continue on to #2
+- Wash the headgear using the initial steps above.

 - Use mask wipes or mild soap and water to remove all debris or residue.